IanZYYap/android-testing-for-azure-sdk/README.md

 ## Testing Efforts
 A number of Core libraries have known issues with Android:
 - `azure-xml` requires an external [StAX dependency](https://mvnrepository.com/artifact/stax/stax) as Android is missing the `javax.xml.stream package`.
-- `azure-core`'s ReflectionSerializable class also requires an external StAX dependency.
+- `azure-core`'s `ReflectionSerializable` class also requires an external StAX dependency.
-- `azure-core`'s ReflectionUtils causes issues with APIs greater than 27 (resolution in progress).
+- `azure-core`'s `ReflectionUtils` causes issues with APIs greater than 27 (resolution in progress).
 - `azure-core-management` uses `java.lang.reflect.Type.getTypeName()`, which was added in API level 28.

-### Investigation Backlog
+### Current Investigation Backlog
 - Azure Storage
 - Azure Identity
 - Azure Eventhubs